eleninisioti/robust-marl/README.md

 # Rom-Q

 This repo contains my simulations for developing Rom-Q, a robust temporal difference learning algorithm for multi-agent systems.
 This project was developed during my research visit at the Intelligent and Autonomous Systems Group in CWI, under the supervision of Dr. Bloembergen and Dr. Kaisers.
+You can read more about the algorithm and simulations by reading the [report](report.pdf).

 The project was developed using Python 3.7.6.